 Piscis Australid meteor shower

-The radiant of the Piscis Australid meteor shower is at around right ascension 22h30m, declination -30°, as shown by the green cross on the planetarium above.
-At midnight, it appears 0° below your south-eastern horizon from London (click to change).
+The radiant of the Piscis Australid meteor shower is at around right ascension 22h30m, declination 30°S, as shown by the green cross on the planetarium above.
 All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.

 To see the most meteors, the best place to look is not directly at the radiant itself, but at any dark patch of sky which is around 30–40° away from it.
 It is at a distance of around this distance from the radiant that meteors will show reasonably long trails without being too spread out.